nimroddanielmaayan/natours/notes.md

     - node -v (to check the node version)
     - node -h (to see all the options)

+- Every API needs th have good documentation, whether it's meant for internal use or for external use.
+A good documantation should list the endpoints, the parameters, the expected responses, etc

 ### Command Prompt

 - Node REPL: To enter REPL (Read Evaluate Print Loop), go into the terminal and write "node"